 Declaration of beginning of activity

-When the company is successfully established, it must declare its beginning of activity to the local tax office.
+When the company is successfully established, it must declare its beginning of activity to the local tax administration.
 This is done by submitting the correct documentation that includes:

 Social Security registration

-Within 30 days of beginning activity, the last step in the process is to register with the Regional Social Security Center.
+Within 30 days of beginning activity, the last step in the process is to register with the regional social security administration.
 The following documents must be presented:

 Cost of Setting Up a Company in Madeira